Life after retirement doesn’t always end up looking like what you imagined.

 Sure, there are so many things out of our hands that we can’t control; yet there are so many things that we actually can.
 Oftentimes by not acting on something, we’re actually making a decision to hesitate or procrastinate, which is something completely in our control.

-In retirement, it’s common to fall into a trap of procrastination, lack of motivation or being in your head.
+In life after retirement, it’s common to fall into a trap of procrastination, lack of motivation or being in your head.
 With all that newfound time on your hands, it’s easy to think you have all the time in the world to conquer the activities and goals on your list.

 Unfortunately, most of us end up failing to even try and blame a number of things that are actually in our control.